HadiMed/DSL-2750U-Full-chain/DSL-2750U (firmware version 1.6)/README.md

 # Analysis and PoC

-##### Device Informations :
+### Device Informations :
-  Brand : Dlink
+  Brand : Dlink <br/>
-  Model : DSL-2750U
+  Model : DSL-2750U<br/>
-  Hardware ID : GAN9.ET235B-B
+  Hardware ID : GAN9.ET235B-B<br/>
-  Version : ME_1.16
+  Version : ME_1.16<br/>
-  firmware : GAN9.ET235B-B-DL-DSL2750U-R5B028-ME.EN_2T2R
+  firmware : GAN9.ET235B-B-DL-DSL2750U-R5B028-ME.EN_2T2R<br/>

-##### firmware basic information gathering
+### firmware basic information gathering
-i started looking into the firmware for backdoor accounts , the <b>/etc/shadow </b> file contains only 2 users root and sshuser<br/> , after bruteforcing the passwords , the root user has root as password , and sshuser : admin , but looks like web/telnet and ssh authentication is<br/>  configured somewhere else , in the file <b>/etc/config.xml </b> ,but looks like there is only one user for each service , so nothinng intresting .<br/> now for the web server , they are using a <b>mini_httpd</b> webserver and passing requests and actions <br/>through <b>/usr/www/cgi-bin/webproc</b>(Authentication , web pages ...) , now in the cgi-bin directory i found another file <b>webupg</b> its also a binary<br/> that handle certain type of requests .
+i started looking into the firmware for backdoor accounts , the <b>/etc/shadow </b> file contains only 2 users root and sshuser , after bruteforcing the passwords , the root user has root as password , and sshuser : admin , but looks like web/telnet and ssh authentication is  configured somewhere else , in the file <b>/etc/config.xml </b> ,but looks like there is only one user for each service , so nothinng intresting .<br/> now for the web server , they are using a <b>mini_httpd</b> webserver and passing requests and actions through <b>/usr/www/cgi-bin/webproc</b>(Authentication , web pages ...) , now in the cgi-bin directory i found another file <b>webupg</b> its also a binary that handle certain type of requests .

-##### reversing webupg
+### reversing webupg
 file command says it s a stripped binary , importing file in ghidra , basic auto analysis , first its checking for some headers in the request , and the request method : (all functions and symbols were reversed)
 ```c
   iVar2 = getenv("REQUEST_METHOD");